 This is a favorite fishing spot for locals, especially for catfish.
 The park has an observation deck with a round pavilion that provides a good view of the water overflowing the lock & dam and fishermen casting their lines into the churning water below the dam.
 Located just down river from the lock & dam is a large sandbar.
-This park contains camping facilities with electricity available for overnight guest.
-There are also a number of shady picnicking spots in the park.

 From the Claiborne Lake Dam Site West Park entrance, continue 0.2 miles east to the primitive camping area at Claiborne Lake Dam Site West Park; park and bird the edges of the mixed pine and hardwood forest.
 Great Crested Flycatchers, White-eyed Vireos, Northern Parulas, Summer Tanagers, Indigo Buntings, and Orchard Orioles are common summer residents.
 Check the lawn area for Common Ground Doves, and watch for Swallow-tailed and Mississippi kites either foraging just above the tree tops or soaring at high altitude.
 Spring and fall witness the passage of numerous migrants including Rose-breasted Grosbeaks.
 Winter birds include a variety of woodpeckers and sparrows.